Eshandwivedi13/SnakeGame/README.md

 <br/>
 Functionalities <br/>
 Snake game built using Java and GUI made by using Java swing library.
 A user can provide directions to the snake using arrow keys and make it eat food.
-Also if the snake collides with the border or body, the game gets over and score gets displayed to the user, also user cam restart the game using space bar.
+Also if the snake collides with the border or body, the game gets over and score gets displayed to the user, also user can restart the game using space bar.

 <br/>
 <br/>